Before you dive into the free lesson, here’s how my family experienced change when we made a bold move 2,300 miles away…

 Another big change was the weather.
 In New Orleans, it’s REALLY HOT about 7 months of the year.
 In San Diego, it’s a constant 75 degrees most of the year.
 In the winter it will hit the 60’s.

-Our house, which was close to about 4 of the coolest beaches in the country, didn’t even have an A/C unit.
-The constant cool air from the ocean kept us cool.
-We kept the windows open all the time, which kept us cool day and night.
+Our house, which was close to about 4 of the best beaches in the country, didn’t even have an A/C unit.
+The constant cool air from the ocean replaced the need for A/C.

 Yeah, San Diego was pretty much paradise.
 It was a time in our lives full of change.

-I could go on and on about the many many changes we experienced living in San Diego.
+I could go on and on about the many many changes we experienced living in San Diego and then moving back, but I think you get the idea.

 The students in your ministry undergo change as well.

 Maybe not a big move to a new city like our family.
-But on some level, they are experiencing change all the time.
-Just the fact they’re teenagers means they’re in the process of becoming an adult.
+But on some level, they are experiencing change all the time:

 You get the idea.
 Change is a big part of the life of a teenager.